desec-io/desec-stack/docs/dns/domains.rst

 Upon success, the response status code will be ``201 Created``, with the domain object contained in the response body.
 If an improper request was sent, ``400 Bad Request`` is returned.
-This can happen when the request payload was malformed, or when the requested domain name is unavailable or invalid (e.g. because another user owns it, or due to policy reasons).
+This can happen when the request payload was malformed, or when the requested domain name is unavailable (because it conflicts with another user's zone) or invalid (due to policy, see below).

 If you have reached the maximum number of domains for your account, the API responds with ``403 Forbidden``.

 Restrictions on what is a valid domain name apply.
-In particular, domains listed on the `Public Suffix List`_ cannot be registered.
-(If you operate a public suffix and would like to host it with deSEC, that's certainly possible;
+In particular, domains listed on the `Public Suffix List`_ such as ``co.uk`` cannot be registered.
-please contact our support.)
+(If you operate a public suffix and would like to host it with deSEC, that's certainly possible; please contact support.)
+Also, domains ending with ``.internal`` cannot be registered.

 .. _Public Suffix List: https://publicsuffix.org/